Welcome to Batuu

 Bottom’s Up

-The movie scene which was imbedded in my memory from a very young age was at the Tatooine bar.
-I don’t believe I’m alone when I contend that I’d be perfectly happy to sit at that bar all day listening to those musicians, nursing whatever cocktail the bartender would serve, just soaking up the atmosphere.
+The movie scene embedded in my memory at a very young age is the Tatooine bar.
+I don’t believe I’m alone when I contend that I’d be perfectly happy to sit at that bar all day listening to alien musicians, nursing whatever cocktail the bartender would serve, just soaking up the atmosphere.
 That’s exactly why Oga’s Cantina was my first choice dining reservation for our trip.

-Walking in the door was like stepping into a movie set.
-Every detail was perfect, from the slugs floating in their green slime behind the bar to the multitude of wires dangling from the ceiling.
+Walking in the door is like stepping into a movie set.
+Every detail is perfect, from the slugs floating in their green slime behind the bar to the multitude of wires dangling from the ceiling.
 Obviously, building codes aren’t a priority in a place beset by the First Order.

 A selection of cocktails at Oga’s

-The menu is primarily drinks – after all, this is a bar – but two food items can be ordered.
+The menu primarily consists of drinks – after all, this is a bar – but two food items can be ordered.
 One is essentially a snack mix and the other a charcuterie board.
-We opted for the Batuu bits which contained an unusual combination of everyday snack mix pieces with unusual dried fruits and vegetables.
-The menu currently has nine cocktails with alcohol and seven without.
-There are two provisions, which is a slime-based concoction (think jello) mixed with unusual bursts of flavor (think boba).
+We opted for the Batuu bits, which contained an unusual combination of everyday snack mix pieces with foreign-seeming dried fruits and vegetables.
+The menu in 2022 had nine cocktails with alcohol and seven without.
+There were two provisions, a slime-based concoction (think jello) mixed with unusual bursts of flavor (think boba).
 The menu also lists beer, cider and wine, but where’s the fun in that?

 In the Footsteps of Han